 The overarching goal of our multi-year research agenda is to proactively model the non-linear cascading effects of interdependencies in Major Defense Acquisition Program (MDAP) networks.
-We use this to identify the associated data acquisition challenges so that appropriate governance mechanisms can then be isolated.
-In this paper, we describe our progress towards a scalable, automated approach for extracting and analyzing the data in the form of Selected Acquisition Reports (SAR) and Defense Acquisition Executive Summaries documents of a network of MDAPs to support a decision-theoretic risk prediction model.
+This document captures the progress that my team and I have made for the duration of this project.
+Specifically, we discuss the decision support architecture we describe our progress towards a scalable, automated approach for extracting and analyzing the data in the form of Selected Acquisition Reports (SAR) and Defense Acquisition Executive Summaries documents of a network of MDAPs to support a decision-theoretic risk prediction model.
 Automation is necessitated by the volume and complexity of the data.
-We will discuss the role of topic modeling, image extraction, and identification of topological features of the MDAP network in this approach.
+We will discuss the role of topic modeling, image extraction and identification of topological features of the MDAP network in this approach.